Uihlein family

 Historically, the family had close ties to the brewing industry, with patriarch August Uihlein's uncle being the founder of what later became the Joseph Schlitz Brewing Company.
-The most prominent contemporary members of the Uihlein family are Richard and Elizabeth Uihlein, founders of Uline and conservative political donors.

 Activities

 Brewing industry

-August Uihlein emigrated to the United States around 1850 to work at the Krug Brewery in Milwaukee, Wisconsin.
-Founded by his uncle August Krug, the brewery later became the Joseph Schlitz Brewing Company, when after Krug's death, his widow Anna Maria married fellow German-American Joseph Schlitz.
+August Uihlein emigrated to the United States 1848 to work at the Krug Brewery in Milwaukee, Wisconsin.
+Founded by his uncle August Georg Krug, the brewery later became the Joseph Schlitz Brewing Company, when after Krug's death, his widow Anna Maria married fellow German-American Joseph Schlitz.
 In 1875, Schlitz died in the sinking of the SS Schiller.
 Per Schlitz's wishes, management was passed to the four Uihlein brothers, August, Henry, Alfred, and Edward.
 When Anna Maria Schlitz died in 1887, the Uihleins acquired full ownership of the firm and the Uihlein family continued to run the brewery for the next century.
-The Uihleins kept the name Schlitz for the brewery because Americans had difficulty pronouncing their surname.
+The Uihleins kept the name Schlitz due to his 1875 testament.

 August Uihlein served as chairman of the board from the 1870s until his death.
 Several of August's children also remained close to the industry; his eldest daughter Ida married Frederick Pabst, Jr., son of brewer Frederick Pabst, in 1862.
 Ida's grandson Augie Pabst would take on leadership roles at the Pabst Brewing Company after an auto racing career.
-August's son Joseph carried on his work at Schlitz, eventually becoming vice-president of the brewery.
+August's son Joseph carried on his work at Schlitz, eventually becoming vice president of the brewery.

 Many descendants of August Uihlein remained active with the company and the brewing industry at large.
 Robert Uihlein Jr., grandson of August Uihlein, served as an executive at the Joseph Schlitz Brewing Company, becoming president in 1961 and chairman in 1967.
 Robert also served on the board of directors of the United States Brewers' Association.

-Edgar John Uihlein, Sr. also served as an executive at the company.
+Shipping and office supplies

+In 1980 Richard and Elizabeth Uihlein founded Uline, a company selling shipping and business supplies, with money they received from Edgar Uihlein.
+Richard and Elizabeth have become billionaires as a result of the success of Uline.
+All three of their children are company executives; Duke Uihlein is the Minnesota branch manager, Freddy Goldenberg is the corporate planning manager, and Brian Uihlein is the vice president of merchandising.

+Arts and design

+Steven Uihlein married Italian interior designer Alassandra Branca.
+Alassandra and her son Andrew Uihlein operate an interior design firm and furniture company.
+Their daughter, Anna Lucia Uihlein, is an antique dealer.